256dpi/hanya/README.md

 ## Conditions

 With Conditions you can check variables of existence and truness.
-The following meta information is set in a page file:
+The following meta variable is set in a page file:

 	...
 	subnavigation = false